raikilon/dev-notes/terraform/terraform-notes.md

   name = local.instance_name
 }
 ```
-### Locals (`locals`)
- Define named expressions within a module to simplify complex logic or avoid repetition.
-(See *Locals Block* section).

-*   **Variables (Input Variables):**
-    *   Used to make Terraform configurations more flexible and reusable.
-    *   Referenced using `var.variable_name`.
-    *   Declared in `variable` blocks with a name and optionally a type and default value.
-    *   Like input parameters to a function.
-*   **Local Variables:**
-    *   Defined within `locals` block (plural) and referenced using `local.variable_name`.
-    *   Like temporary variables within a function's scope.
-    *   Useful for reusing values within a configuration.
-*   **Output Variables:**
-    *   Declared in `output` blocks with a name and a value (expression).
-    *   Like the return value of a function.
-    *   Allow you to expose values from your infrastructure (e.g., IP addresses).
-*   **Sensitive Data:** Mark sensitive variables with `sensitive = true` in the `variable` block.
-Avoid putting sensitive values in `.tfvars` files; use environment variables or `-var` flags, potentially retrieving from secret stores.
-Sensitive outputs are masked in the Terraform plan.
-*   **Examples:** Demonstrates defining variables in `variables.tf`, providing default values in `terraform.tfvars`, and passing sensitive values via `-var`.
-Outputs for instance and database IPs are shown.
-*   **Refactoring Web App with Variables:** Shows how the hardcoded values in the web app configuration are replaced with variables (region, instance type, bucket name, domain, database credentials).
-This allows for deploying multiple similar environments by just changing variable values.
 # Provisioners

 *   **Provisioners allow you to execute actions on a local or remote machine after a resource is created.**